oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 **5. Configure storage.**

-   Leave this section as the Default.
+   Leave this section as the default.

 **6. Configure Database Edition.**

    Under Configure the DB system , ensure to select "Enterprise Edition" which is the same edition as our Source DB system.

    ![ss6](./images/edition.png)

-**6. Upload SSH Keys.**
+**7. Upload SSH Keys.**

    Under Add SSH Keys , upload the SSH Public key generated earlier.

    ![ss7](./images/ssh.png)

 **8. Select the appropriate License Type.**

    Select appropriate License Type for you.

 **9. Specify the Network Information.**

    Select ZDM-VCN as VCN and Public Subnet-ZDM-VCN as Client Subnet.

    Provide zdm-target-db as Hostname Prefix.

    ![ss8](./images/network.png)

 **10. Click Next**

    Click Next to go to the next page.

 **11. Provide Database Name.**